-SAFEGUARD: F "The adoption of measures to address reversal risks" ELEMENT NATIONAL INTERPRETATION TIONAL ID PROJECT ACTIVITY APPROACH F13.
-Environmental and Territorial Planning G2 technical capacities of the community for the sustainable management and conservation of strategic ecosystem services, fire management to avoid forest Mitigate or directly cancel reversal irrigation It is one of the main objectives of ORINOCO2, since it is not enough for the project to comply with its validity period and its goals 100%, if the intervened territory returns to the same threat level before the intervention.
+SAFEGUARD: F "The adoption of measures to address reversal risks" ELEMENT NATIONAL INTERPRETATION ID PROJECT ACTIVITY APPROACH F13.
+Environmental and Territorial Planning G2 Plan to strengthen the technical capacities of the community for the sustainable management and conservation of strategic ecosystem services, fire management to avoid forest fires, sustainable productive Mitigate or directly cancel reversal irrigation It is one of the main objectives of ORINOCO 2 , since it is not enough for the project to comply with its validity period and its goals 100%, if the intervened territory returns to the same threat level before the intervention.
 Thus, the activities systems and landscape management tools. create or become a collective habit, prioritizing that intangible value for conservation, that respect for the environment, and not only the material or economic value.
 F14.
 Sector Planning.
-G 4 project governance model that allows the sustainability of the project by linking the ecosystem managers, the Being consistent with the previous point, the form of intervention of the activities in the territory, or more specifically in the eligible area.
-Must demonstrate deep ownership in the ecosystem manager, The initial, contractual agreements, socialization, discussion spaces, distribution of economic benefits, etc., would not be enough if the change is not structural, but the way of linking with the territory can be transformed, at this point, it gains strength, a once again the consolidation of the governance table.
+G4 Design and implement a project governance model that allows the sustainability of the project by linking the ecosystem managers, the project owner and the strategic ally Being consistent with the previous point, the form of intervention of the activities in the territory, or more specifically in the eligible area.
+Must demonstrate deep ownership in the ecosystem manager , The initial, contractual agreements, socialization, discussion spaces, distribution of economic benefits, etc., would not be enough if the change is not structural, but the way of linking with the territory can be transformed, at this point, it gains strength, a once again the consolidation of the governance table.